 The exact nature of high energy physics experiments demands extremely sensitive and reliable detection equipment.
 Photodetectors have to be capable of recording data for individual photons.
 To function correctly, it's imperative these devices are powered by equally precise PSUs, such as those found in our high voltage range.

 Each unit offers users high resolution of set and measurement values, with ripple and noise as low as <1mV.
 This ensures the PMT has the correct inter-electrode voltage, required to detect light across the electromagnetic spectrum.
 For highly sensitive detectors, precision modules with measured or set current resolution down to 100pA are possible.

 Our range of 100V modules are specifically aimed at powering silicon photomultiplier tubes.
-Product families with this option include the NHS, VHS and EHS.
+Product families with this option include the NHS and EHS.
 We also cater for other PMT inputs, with typical voltage levels in the range of 1kV or 2kV.
 For larger installations, ETPS can provide multi-channel crate systems with up to 480 outputs.

 Programmable inbuilt temperature compensation is available.
 Users can adjust the compensation voltage according to each °C of temperature, ideal for applications which are exposed to large environmental heat fluctuations.
 Up to 6 output channels can be fitted with different thermistors.

 Besides detecting photons in PMTs, our HV sources can be used to power instruments that detect and measure ionising radiation.
 Common devices include ionisation chambers, gas electron multipliers, resistive plate chambers, micromegas and straw tube chambers.